min2ha/ukwa-site/content/target/43649/index.en.md

   "subject": "EU Referendum"
 }

-# Arts Fundraising and Philanthropy Programme: The EU Referendum and Us: No Man is an Island

 The Arts Fundraising and Philanthropy Programme was formed from an Arts Council England commissioned grant to provide a collaborative series of training, traineeships, coaching, digital skills and innovative practice, improving the perceptions of the arts as a charitable cause and enhancing fundraising practice within the sector.